 - – If we get rid of all the heavy stuff in moussaka, how can we make a possible vegan version more filling?
 I don’t like to be hungry half an hour after dinner!

-Thankfully, I’ve come up with answers to all these questions:
+Thankfully, I’ve come up with a way to make a perfect vegan moussaka:

-- – Vegan moussaka is going to be way less greasy if you keep added oils to a minimum.
-In most of my recipes, I aim at not using any oil at all (Dr Caldwell Esselstyn, MD, a well-known cardiac surgeon, will explain why in this article on his site), but unfortunately I haven’t yet found a good oil-free vegan version of bechamel.
+– Vegan moussaka is going to be way less greasy if you keep added oils to a minimum.
+In most of my recipes, I try not to use oil, but unfortunately I haven’t yet found a good oil-free vegan version of bechamel.
 If you have one, please let me know!

 Any version of moussaka is a rather time-consuming endeavor, so brace yourself here… Just trust me: once you bite in, your taste buds will applaud your diligence and patience, and so will your family!